Pylons/pyramid/docs/narr/introduction.rst

 sense out of what it would mean to have both statements active at the same time, it will complain loudly at startup time.
-It's not dumb though: it will automatically resolve conflicting configuration statements on its own if you use the configuration ``include`` system: "more local" statements are preferred over "less local" ones.
+It's not dumb though: it will automatically resolve conflicting configuration statements on its own if you use the configuration :meth:`~pyramid.config.Configurator.include` system:
+"more local" statements are preferred over "less local" ones.
 This allows you to intelligently factor large systems into smaller ones.

 Example: :ref:`conflict_detection`.

 Configuration extensibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unlike other systems, Pyramid provides a structured ``include`` mechanism
+Unlike other systems, Pyramid provides a structured "include" mechanism (see
-that allows you compose applications from multiple Python packages.
-All the
+:meth:`~pyramid.config.Configurator.include`) that allows you compose
+applications from multiple Python packages.
+All the configuration statements
-configuration statements that can be performed in your "main" Pyramid
+that can be performed in your "main" Pyramid application can also be
-application can also be performed by included packages (including the
+performed by included packages (including the addition of views, routes,
-addition of views, routes, subscribers, and even authentication and
+subscribers, and even authentication and authorization policies).
+You can
-authorization policies).
-You can even extend or override an existing
+even extend or override an existing application by including another
-application by including another application's configuration in your own, and
+application's configuration in your own, and overriding or adding new views
-overriding or adding new views and routes to it.
-This has the potential to
+and routes to it.
+This has the potential to allow you to compose a big
-allow you to compose a big application out of many other smaller ones.
-For
+application out of many other smaller ones.
+For example, if you want to
-example, if you want to reuse an existing application that already has a
+reuse an existing application that already has a bunch of routes, you can
-bunch of routes, you can just use the ``include`` statement with a
+just use the ``include`` statement with a ``route_prefix``; the new
-``route_prefix``; the new application will live within your application at a
+application will live within your application at a URL prefix.
+It's not a
-URL prefix.
-It's not a big deal, and requires little up-front engineering
+big deal, and requires little up-front engineering effort.
-effort.

 Example: :ref:`building_an_extensible_app`.